LaszloBogacsi/checkout-kata/readme.md

 - clone
 - `cd checkout-kata`
-- `gradle test` from the project folder
+- `gradle test` from the project folder or run tests from IDE
 - run the `main` method from the `Supermarket` class to play around with the checkout

 #### Assumptions: